nan0s7/nfancurve/README.md

 - [@D3473R](https://github.com/D3473R), for adding an example systemd service file
 - [@ReneHollander](https://github.com/ReneHollander), for maintaining and improving the stable AUR package
 - [@kenbeese](https://github.com/kenbeese), for making me aware of a multi-GPU bug
+- [@BryanHitchcock](https://github.com/BryanHitchcock), for fixing an issue with single GPU, multi-fan configurations

 ## TODO
 - ~~make sure that "CoolBits" is enabled~~ - _not really the scope of this script_